Last Updated on July 22nd, 2020

 Signs of Drywood Termite Damage

 Drywood termites are usually found in warm, southern climates.
 Drywood termites live and feed in undecayed wood which has little to no moisture content.
 They can significantly damage wooden furniture pieces that are movable.
 They live in the colonies that they make within the wood they eat.
 As they feed on wood, they burrow mazes of chambers and tunnels within the walls and furniture.
 These termites leave feces behind where they have nested or eaten.
-Drywood termites also cause sagging walls, floors and ceiling.
+Drywood termites also cause sagging walls, floors and ceilings.

 Warning Signs of Termites